CouscousPHP/Couscous/README.md

 This command will generate the website (in a temp directory) and starts a webserver so that you can preview the website at [http://localhost:8000](http://localhost:8000).
-If files are changed, the website will be regenerated.
+If Markdown files are changed, the website will be regenerated.

-This command will not modify your repository.
+**This command will not modify your repository.**

 ### Deployment